What are the Effects of Robaxin with Alcohol?

 Robaxin being a muscle relaxant, can cause depressive impacts on your body, and mixing alcohol with it will not only double the side effects but also prove to be fatal for your life due to the possibility of increased drowsiness and poor coordination.

-Do not use more than the recommended dose of methocarbamol, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
+Do not use more than the recommended dose of methocarbamol, and avoid activities requiring mental alertness, such as driving or operating hazardous machinery, until you know how the medication affects you.

-If you find yourself consuming alcohol along with Robaxin, get immediate medical help as soon as possible.
+So, It is not advisable to consume alcohol while taking Robaxin.
+You should avoid or limit the use of alcohol while being treated with methocarbamol.
+If you find yourself drinking alcohol along with Robaxin, get immediate medical help as soon as possible.
 Talk to your doctor or pharmacist if you have any questions or concerns.